udaan-iitt/editions/2023_Summer/puppet_show_22_23.md

 >*-Anant Tyagi*

 >Nice job at giving out work (I mean really 👁👁), and at telling me "ay you do this okay" in his distinct voice.
 Also we went for our first inter iit so yayyy, wasn't disastrous atleast.
-"We make things happen...somehow.
+We make things happen...somehow.
 I don't know how, I don't know who pushes but it happens at the end.
 I wish we could have made more things happen
 >
 >*-Keshav*